47chapters/letsgo/docs/tutorials/setting-up-authentication-with-auth0.md

 Remember to substitute the _Domain_, _Client ID_, and _Client Secret_ values from the previous step for `{auth0-domain}`, `{auth0-client-id}`, and `{auth0-client-secret}`, respectively.

-For `{auth0-secret}`, generate a random password - this is the key that will be used to encrypt Auth0 cookies with when you run your app locally.
+For `{auth0-secret}`, generate a random password - this is the key that will be used to encrypt Auth0 cookies when you run your app locally.
 You can run `node -p "Math.random().toString(32).substring(2)"` to quickly generate a pseudo-random value which should be good enough for the purpose.

 ### Configure Auth0 as a trusted issuer